Are you planning to visit Singapore with your partner on a holiday soon?

 What are some highlights of Buddha Tooth Relic Temple & Museum?

 - See the Buddha’s artifacts – The temple complex was primarily built to house the Buddha tooth relic.
 This relic is said to have been taken from the funeral pyre after the Buddha was cremated.
-Other artifacts and items can be found within the temple’s exhibits.
+Other items can be found within the temple’s exhibits.

 - Spin the prayer wheel – The prayer wheel is located on the top floor of the complex.
-This wheel, covered in intricately painted prayers, is the largest Buddhist prayer wheel in the world.
+This wheel, covered in finely painted prayers, is the largest Buddhist prayer wheel in the world.
 Spin the wheel clockwise to activate the prayers.